Coding For Kids Made Fun!

 Advanced Web Design With Bootstrap (40 mins)

-Learn how to create more advanced website layouts with the Twitter Boostrap framework.
+Learn how to create more advanced website layouts with the Twitter Bootstrap framework.
 You will learn how to create multiple rows, columns, cards, alerts and how to make everything responsive.
 By the end of this lesson, you will feel much more confident with creating professional looking web pages.

 Interactive Online Storybook (45 mins)